NicholasTavares/digital-bank/README.md

 - `Jest`: Library for unit test.

 ## :shield: Security Tests
 Each commit is analyzed for known security vulnerabilities using [CodeQL](https://codeql.github.com/docs/codeql-language-guides/codeql-library-for-javascript/) for code.
-Each pull request of merge is analyzed by [Trivy](https://trivy.dev/) for docker images.
+Each pull request or merge is analyzed by [Trivy](https://trivy.dev/) for docker images.
 Both analyzes are workflows that are dispatched by pull requests of merges.